 In question 6 we pretty much answered the question, “Should FEMA replace their outdated Flood Insurance Rate Maps (FIRM’s) with these more accurate private maps?”
 Here’s what we said, “Independent mapping companies have mapped the entire country with better accuracy and resolution than FEMA has available, showing Houston as more exposed to flooding than the FEMA maps indicate.
 Private companies are already using these maps to better manage their risk by avoiding flood-prone areas.”

-Of course we should look at the private sector maps – they’re done.
-Congress is broken; FEMA is financially broke; there’s too much local politics in development, including pulling land out of the floodplains for development.
-The private sector has already completed what FEMA cannot seem to get started – it’s done and it was done without developer or governmental fingers on the scale.
+Of course we should look at the private sector maps – they’re done; Congress is broken; FEMA is financially broke; and there’s too much development money in local politics that’s resulted in some very bad decisions, including pulling land out of the floodplains for development.
+The private sector has already completed what FEMA cannot seem to get started – it’s done and it was done without developer or governmental fingers on the scales.

 Question 7 pointed to one of the main causes for flooding.
 “The City of Houston lobbied Congress to change FEMA rules to allow redevelopment of properties bought by the government due to repeated flooding.
 If a Professional Engineer says it won’t impact flooding, the city will allow construction in the floodway using fill dirt to elevate properties.”

 Building in a floodway absolutely should be forbidden, and it should be done on the federal level, not at the local level.
 A floodway is guaranteed to flood in a rain event.
 Anything built in the floodway will obstruct water flow and back up water upstream, causing further flooding.